 Other names — Indonesia buah naga, Khmer sror kaa neak, Thai kaeo mangkon, nanettika fruit, Kaktus madu, Long guo, Cereus triangularis, Thanh long, Strawberry Pear, Cactus fruit, Night blooming Cereus, Belle of the Night, Jesus in the Cradle.

-Growing Dragon Fruit from Seed
+Growing Dragon Fruit from Seeds

-With a knife, divide dragon fruit in half and scoop out the black seeds from the pulp.
+- With a knife, divide dragon fruit in half and scoop out the black seeds from the pulp.
 Wash the pulp off the seeds.
 Put these seeds on a moist paper towel and leave them overnight.

-Fill the germinating tray or small pot with well draining but poor starting mix.
+- Fill the germinating tray or small pot with well draining but poor starting mix.
 You can make it yourself by mixing one part peat and one part perlite.
-Sprinkle the seed on soil surface and cover that with a thin layer of growing medium that barely covers the seeds.
+Sprinkle the seed on the soil surface and cover that with a thin layer of growing medium that barely covers the seeds.

-After the seeds germinate, uncover the plastic and transplant them to bigger pots when necessary.
+- After the seeds germinate, uncover the plastic and transplant them to bigger pots when necessary.

 Growing Dragon Fruit from Cuttings